Frequently

 Business model

-Our patented seedpods protect native seeds during early establishment, support germination under field conditions, and help reduce logistical and planting costs in large-scale restoration projects.
+Our patented seedpods protect native seeds during early establishment, support germination under real field conditions, and reduce logistical and planting costs in large-scale restoration projects.

-We work with public and private landholders, including governments, NGOs, and companies, that need to restore degraded land and meet ecological, regulatory, or sustainability requirements.
+We work with public and private landholders — including governments, NGOs, and companies — seeking to restore degraded land while meeting ecological, regulatory, and sustainability requirements.

 Would you like to contact us to reforest a plot of land?